DarkKronicle/AdvancedChatCore/docs/modules/modulesOverview.md

 - Fade Speed - How quickly a message takes to fade-out.
 - Time Until Fade - The number of ticks before newly received messages begin to disappear.
 - Fade Style - The easing function used for the fade animation.
 (Vanilla uses linear easing)
-- Empty Text Color - The color of text without formatting using HEX+Alpha values.
+- Empty Text Color - The color of text without formatting. (*See [this](https://darkkronicle.github.io/AdvancedChatCore/commonKnowledge/commonKnowledgeCOLOR.html) page for color formatting.*)
 - Background Line Style - How the background of the unfocused Chat HUD is fitted to the messages.
 	- **Full** - Fits the background width of the Chat HUD.
 	- **Compact** - Fits the background to the length of each respective line.